Elena Delle Donne took exception to Adam Silver. With that, a WNBA star found her voice.

 [All the picks and analysis from the NBA draft]

-Playing basketball was Delle Donne’s thing — her only thing — for years.
+Playing basketball has been Delle Donne’s thing — her only thing — for years.
 “Oh God, no,” she said when asked whether she would have considered putting out a statement in the past.
 Delle Donne was laser-focused on her game, and because of what she could do on the court she became one of the biggest names in the WNBA.
-In her sixth season, she leads the Mystics (7-5) with 17.8 points and 6.4 rebounds per game despite missing four games with an illness.
+In her sixth season, she led the Mystics (7-5) with averages of 17.8 points and 6.4 rebounds entering Friday’s 93-77 victory over the Chicago Sky despite missing four games with an illness.

 But this offseason, the 2015 league MVP realized she had evolved.
 Part of that was a natural maturation that comes along with experience in the pros.
 But Delle Donne, 28, is also settled.
 She’s married, happy to be with a talented team close to her family in Delaware and ready to embrace the power she once preferred to ignore.